rsms/inter/README.md

 ## Design

-Interface is similar to Roboto, San Francisco, Akkurat, Asap, Lucida Grande and other "UI" typefaces.
+Inter UI is similar to Roboto, San Francisco, Akkurat, Asap, Lucida Grande and other "UI" typefaces.
 Some trade-offs were made in order to make this typeface work really well at small sizes:

 - Currently not suitable for very large sizes because of some small-scale glyph optimizations (like "pits" and "traps") that help rasterization at small sizes but stand out and interfere at large sizes.
 - Rasterized at sizes below 12px, some stems—like the horizontal center of "E", "F", or vertical center of "m"—are drawn with two semi-opaque pixels instead of one solid.
 This is because we "prioritize" (optimize for) higher-density rasterizations.
 If we move these stems to an off-center position—so that they can be drawn sharply at e.g. 11px—text will be less legible at higher resolutions.